SantaKolosovska/ProgrammerJokes/README.md

 Created as homework for Internet Technologies at VilniusTech.
+Task was to dynamically generate page contents using HTML, CSS and Javascript after calling two APIS and parsing the data.